 Different Anxiety - Different Mistakes

 There are many things that make your anxiety worse.
 Some of them are related to the disorder you have, and others are related to anxiety in general.
 The best thing you can do is get a better understanding of what causes your anxiety, what it's symptoms mean, and how to control it.
-Start my anxiety test to find out more.
+Start my free 7 minute anxiety test to find out what kind of anxiety you may have, and how to treat it.

 Below are some of the most common issues that lead to a worsening of a person's anxiety.
 Some of them are related to specific disorders, while others are broader and relate to all anxiety.
 They're certainly nowhere near a comprehensive list, but hopefully they'll give you a better idea of the things that you do right now that make your anxiety worse, so you can stop them and find some relief of your anxiety symptoms.